Fahleh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo &((2#$BINARY)): Converts a number from base 2 to base 10. echo {a..z}{a..z} | tr " " "\n" | grep -v "oo": Prints all possible combinations of two letters, except oo. printf "%.2f\n" $NUM: Prints a number with two decimal places, followed by a new line.
+echo &((2#$BINARY)): Converts a number from base 2 to base 10. echo {a..z}{a..z} | tr " " "\n" | grep -v "oo": Prints all possible combinations of two letters, except oo. printf "%.2f\n" $NUM: Prints a number with two decimal places, followed by a new line. printf "%xf\n" $DECIMAL: Converts a number from base 10 to base 16.